Queue-Fair/java/README.md

 **3.** The library requires GSON to parse JSON from the Queue-Fair servers.
 So, add https://queue-fair.com/adapters/gson-2.10.1.jar to the same folder as 2. above.

 **4.** Copy queue-fair-adapter.jsp to somewhere in your webapp.
 Edit it and (at a minimum) enter your Account System Name and Secret from the Queue-Fair Portal where specified in that file.
+If you are using Spring, you can instead use the example Filter or Interceptor code in the src/main/spring folder of this distribution.

 **5.** Note the `settingsFileCacheLifetimeMinutes` setting - this is how often your web server will check for updated settings from the Queue-Fair queue servers (which change when you hit Make Live).
 The default value is 5 minutes.
 You can set this to -1 to disable local caching but **DON'T DO THIS** on your production machine/live queue with real people, or your server may collapse under load.
 On download, your settings are parsed and stored in a memory cache.
 If you restart your webserver a fresh copy will be downloaded.